1776 (musical): Historical accuracy

-For practical and dramatic purposes, the play does not depict all of the more than 50 members of Congress who were present at the time.
-The John Adams of the play is, in part, a composite character, combining the real Adams with his cousin Samuel Adams, who was in Congress at the time but is not depicted in the play (though he is mentioned).
+For practical and dramatic purposes, the play depicts only 19 of the more than 50 members of Congress who were present at the time.
+The John Adams of the play is, in part, a composite character, combining the real Adams with his cousin Samuel Adams, who is noted in the play as being absent.
 Although the play depicts Caesar Rodney as an elderly man near death from skin cancer (which would eventually kill him), he was just 47 at the time and continued to be very active in the Revolution after signing the Declaration.
 He was not absent from the voting because of health; however, the play is accurate in having him arrive "in the nick of time", having ridden 80 miles the night before (an event depicted on Delaware's 1999 State Quarter).

-In the play, Richard Henry Lee announces that he is returning to Virginia to serve as governor.
-He was never governor; his cousin Henry Lee III (who is anachronistically called "General 'Lighthorse' Harry Lee", a rank and nickname earned later) did eventually become governor and would also become the father of Confederate General Robert E. Lee.
-John Adams was also depicted in the play and the film as disliking Richard Henry Lee.
-That is not the case as, according to David McCullough, Adams expressed nothing but "respect and admiration for the tall, masterly Virginian."
-He did, however, contrary to what was portrayed in the play and the film, dislike Benjamin Franklin.
+Richard Henry Lee did not leave Congress to serve as Governor of Virginia, a post assumed at the time by Patrick Henry.
+In real life, he and his brother Francis were present to sign the Declaration, and his cousin "Light-Horse Harry" Lee, mentioned in "The Lees of Old Virginia" as a general, had only reached the rank of captain by 1776.
+Adams had more admiration for the "tall, masterly Virginian" Lee than the play initially implies.

 Martha Jefferson never traveled to Philadelphia to be with her husband.
 In fact, she was extremely ill during the summer of 1776, having just endured a miscarriage.
+Jefferson rushed his work on the Declaration so he could return to Martha as soon as he could, and did so no later than August 1776, nine months before the birth of their short-lived son.
 The play's authors invented the scene "to show something of the young Jefferson's life without destroying the unity of setting."
-James Wilson was not the indecisive milquetoast depicted in the play.
-The real Wilson, who was not yet a judge in 1776, had been cautious about supporting independence at an earlier date, but he supported the resolution of independence when it came up for a vote.
-Pennsylvania's deciding swing vote was actually cast by John Morton, who is not depicted in the musical.

-The quote attributed to Edmund Burke by Dr. Lyman Hall in a key scene with John Adams is a paraphrase of a real quote by Burke.